 The Big Creek Greenway in Forsyth County is a 12-foot wide concrete and boardwalk path meandering through the deciduous woods along the Big Creek.
 The greenway offers an ideal setting for walking, jogging, biking and inline skating.

 HOW LONG IS THE BIG CREEK GREENWAY?

 Phases 1, 2 and 3 of the Big Creek Greenway in Forsyth County, from McFarland Parkway to Bethelview Road, are now open and span approximately 6.8 miles (click here to see a map of Phases 1, 2 and 3).
-The exact design and location of Phases 4 and 5 are currently being developed.
-When all five phases are completed, the greenway will span approximately 15 miles in Forsyth County.
+When the future Phases 4 and 5 are completed, the greenway will span approximately 15 miles in Forsyth County.

 WHERE CAN THE GREENWAY BE ACCESSED?

 A trail head access point at 5120 Bethelview Road offers parking and serves as an excellent place to begin your adventure.
 A temporary trail head is located at Exit 12, east of Highway 400 on McFarland Parkway and accommodates approximately 50 vehicles.